freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-grid/66ed8fedf45ce3ece4053eb3.md

 #### --text--

-What does `grid-auto-flow` property do?
+What does the `grid-auto-flow` property do?

 #### --distractors--